Key’s FT lifts Virginia past Notre Dame, 50-49, in OT

 The Irish finished 20 of 61 from the field (33%) and Virginia was 19-51 (37%).

-In the overtime, Diakite hit a pair of free throws to give Virginia the lead, and Hubb’s fall-away tied it again with 3:29 left.
+In the overtime, Diakite hit a two free throws to give Virginia the lead, and Hubb’s fall-away tied it with 3:29 left.
 Key’s free throw was the only point the rest of the way, the ball bouncing in after he air-balled the first attempt.

 BIG PICTURE